 - The Statement of Community Involvement (SCI) was adopted in September 2014. - The West Berkshire Core Strategy DPD (the Core Strategy) was adopted by the Council on 16 July 2012. - Housing Site Allocations DPD.
-The Proposed Submission DPD was published in November 2015 and is expected to be submitted to the Secretary of State in March or April 2016. - Minerals and Waste DPD.
+The Proposed Submission DPD was published in November 2015 and was submitted to the Secretary of State in April 2016.
+The Examination hearing sessions were held in June/July 2016 and adoption is expected in spring 2017. - Minerals and Waste DPD.
 Work on the Minerals and Waste DPD is underway.